Kaiser784/HTB-Writeups/Pro-Labs/Dante/Dante.md

 and we find out  a vulnerable service call Druva insync and we search for it's exploits.

-We find a python exploit and a powershell exploit as python is not on windows we ps script.
+We find a python exploit and a powershell exploit as python is not on windows we use ps script.

 The script is a POC so it doesn't do anything so we have to change the `$cmd` variable in it to give us a reverse shell.